 Darker skin phototypes (Fitzpatrick 4, 5 or 6 - https://dermnetnz.org/topics/skin-phototype) may impede diagnostic accuracy as, when photographed skin rashes or skin lesions are subtler.
 Photographs may not demonstrate the true appearance, compared to a face to face examination, as regularly as individuals with lighter skin phototypes do.

 You can pay for Clinical Services using a credit or debit card. skindoc uses the third party provider, Stripe, to take, freeze, capture and authorise all payments provided via the skindoc platform. skindoc and Stripe comply with PCI standards and ensure the use of HTTPS and othere security best practices which are are not susectible to card testing. skindoc and Stripe ensure that all customer payment information is handled safely.

 If you meet the NHS eligibility criteria and are referred to us then the skindoc platform and/or its services will be provided at no charge to you so long as you remain registered with your GP.
 Not all features of the service will be funded by the NHS.
 Where this is the case, this is explicitly stated to you.

 If you are a self-payer the price of our Clinical Services will be set out on the website at the time of our commitment to provide services.
 Our prices may change at any time, but price changes will not affect any Clinical Service that you have already ordered.

 You are responsible for paying the price for our Clinical Services (“Charges”).
-Charges include VAT, where applicable, unless otherwise stated.
+Charges are not subject to VAT, where applicable, unless otherwise stated.